Axway/api-builder-docs/content/en/docs/guide_openapi/quick_start.md

 title: Quick start
 weight: 10
 date: 2022-03-01
-description: Quickly get started to write your first flow, learn the basics of OpenAPI development, and learn how they relate to your service to build APIs with {{% variables/apibuilder_prod_name %}}.
+description: Quickly get started to write your first flow, and learn the basics of OpenAPI development.
 ---

 ## Import your first API